chtsalvishal/DQ_Gen_AI_Bot/README.md

 -   **Proactive Issue Detection**: Identify silent data corruption, schema drift, and anomalies *before* they impact downstream dashboards, machine learning models, or business decisions.
 -   **AI-Powered Deep Analysis**: Go beyond traditional, rigid data validation rules.
 The Gemini API understands the context of your data—its structure, statistics, and business logic—to uncover subtle, complex issues that are nearly impossible to find manually.
+-   **Advanced Business Rule Intelligence**: Don't just check for violations.
+The bot analyzes the *effectiveness* of your business rules (are they too broad? never triggered?) and detects logical *conflicts* between them, helping you refine your data governance logic.
+-   **Smart Schema Visualization**: Instantly understand your data landscape.
+The bot automatically generates an interactive relationship diagram showing how your tables connect.
+Switch to the **anomaly heatmap** to immediately identify which tables are the biggest "hotspots" for data quality issues.
 -   **Drastic Efficiency Gains**: Automate the tedious, time-consuming process of manual data profiling and inspection.
 Free up your data teams to focus on generating value from data, not just cleaning it.
 -   **Improved Data Trust & Governance**: Build confidence across your organization with transparent, explainable data quality reports.
 The bot provides clear causes, impacts, and recommendations, making it easier to enforce data governance standards.
 -   **Enhanced Collaboration**: The interactive dashboard, conversational AI assistant, and exportable PDF/PowerPoint reports make it simple to share findings and collaborate on solutions between technical and business teams.